airstruck/knife/readme/system.md

   "pseudo-component" keys.
 The following pseudo-components are provided:

   - `_entity`: The entity containing the components being processed.
-  - `_entities`: The entities list being processed.
+  - `_aspects`: The aspect list passed to the System constructor.
-  - `_index`: The index of the current entity within the entities list.
+  - `_process`: The process function passed to the System constructor.

+  The underscore prefix is reserved for pseudo-components and should not be used for regular components.

   **choices**